GlobetrotterTravel/GlobetrotterTravel.github.io/iris/facets.md

 Tags are optimal when there is a need to categorize entities or fields under multiple predefined labels.
 The ability to select multiple values from a list, as seen in the client user roles example, makes tags a versatile tool for detailed and flexible categorization.

+## Data classification for facets

+Each facet is given a classification to indicate the sensitivity of the data it stores.
+The classifications are:

+* Public
+* Internal
+* Confidential
+* PII

+Public facets store information that is already freely available or disclosed by either the client or the service provider.
+Since this information is non-PII, it can be accessed and shared with minimal restrictions.
+Examples include marketing materials, publicly available contact information, general product descriptions and the general configuration of a client's services.

+Internal facets store information that is not normally publicly disclosed, but would be not subject to restrictions within normal operating environments.
+Information such as configurations for operating procedures, server names, approval lists, lookup lists etc. where disclosure of the information by itself would not present great risk.

+Confidential facets store information that is not publicly available and is not disclosed by either the client or the service provider.
+Information that, if unauthorized access or disclosure occurs, could result in financial or reputational harm to the organization or its clients.
+These facets are restricted to users that belong to the service provider.
+Examples include client-specific service configurations, internal policies, business strategies, non-public financial information, client data not classified as PII but still PII.

+PII facets store highly PII information including Personally Identifiable Information (PII) or data whose unauthorized access could lead to serious legal, financial, reputational, or commercial consequences.
+These facets are restricted to users that belong to the service provider, and require a higher role to access.
+Examples include passport details and other government identifiers, credit card information, detailed personal profiles, legal documents, critical business secrets.
+Facets of type `Secret` are always classified as PII.

+PII refers any information relating to an identified or identifiable natural person.
+An identifiable natural person is one who can be identified, directly or indirectly, with any of the following:

+* Name
+* Identification number
+* Location coordinates
+* Online identifier
+* Other specific factors
+* Physical
+* Physiological
+* Genetic
+* Mental (psychological)
+* Economic
+* Cultural
+* Social identity

 ## In this section

 - [Create a facet definition](/iris/facets/create-a-facet-definition/): How to create a new facet definition
+- [Delete a facet definition](/iris/facets/delete-a-facet-definition/): How to delete a facet definition